 Pack your virtual bags, you’re going to Giverny, France!
 Claude Monet’s Garden is said to have been the inspiration behind hundreds of Monet’s paintings during the last three decades of his life.
 Dive into this artistic wonderland and you’ll be inspired, too.

-Visit the Waddlesdon Manor in Waddlesdon, England, to see stunning landscaped grounds surrounding the manor, which was built between 1874 and 1885.
+Visit the Waddesdon Manor in Waddesdon, England, to see stunning landscaped grounds surrounding the manor, which was built between 1874 and 1885.
 You’ll also experience flowerbeds and shrubs manicured to look like familiar objects.

 Hop over to Richmond, England, to virtually frolic through Kew Gardens.
 This UNESCO World Heritage site is complete with 37 acres of woodland and 14,000 trees that change with each season.
 You’ll also come across Victorian glasshouses, an Alpine rock garden, and over 50,000 living plants.